 As your income and business grows, get expert advice for your investments and growth plans so that you don’t waste time, energy and money.

-Luckily, it’s easier today to make money from your skill or talent than ever.
+Luckily, being a self-employed professional and making from your expertise is easier today than ever before.
 On the negative side, you only get paid or make sales when you’re in demand.

-Turning your skill or talent into a business can also take time as you build credibility and visibility in the marketplace.
+Monetizing your skill and turning this into a business can also take time as you build credibility and visibility in the marketplace.

-All things considered, when you plan carefully and start treating your skill or talent as a business, the more likely it is that the business will grow and exceed your dreams!
+All things considered, when you plan carefully and start treating your expertise as a business, the more likely it is that the business will grow and exceed your dreams!

 With time, this business will provide you with steady income at all times, whether you work or not.
 Isn’t that a goal that’s worth working towards?